posox/test/README.rst

 ============= === ======= ======= ========== ======= === ============
 Component     HA  Scaling Logging Monitoring Ingress PV  LoadBalancer
 ============= === ======= ======= ========== ======= === ============
-cassandra     yes yes     yes     yes        no      yes no elasticsearch yes yes     -       no         yes     yes yes elk-cluster   -   -       -       no         -       -   - grafana       no  ?       no      -          yes     yes yes hdfs          yes no      no      no         yes     yes yes
+cassandra     x   yes     yes     yes        no      yes no elasticsearch +   yes     -       no         yes     yes yes elk-cluster   -   -       -       no         -       -   -
+grafana       no  ?       no      -          yes     yes yes hdfs          yes no      no      no         yes     yes yes